pseudomuto/rails-template/README.md

 omit if you intend on not using RSpec (though I'd like to know why :/)

 `rails new myappname -m <thisfile.rb> -T`

+If you prefer not to clone/fork/download the template, you can call it directly from the command line

+`rails new myappname -m https://github.com/davidmuto/rails-template/blob/master/main-template.rb -T`